razyousuf/customer-churn-flask/README.md

 # Customer Churn Prediction - Flask Web App

 ## Overview
 This is a Flask-based web application that predicts customer churn using a pre-trained machine learning model.
 The application takes user input, preprocesses the data, and provides a churn prediction result.
 This project is designed to assist businesses in identifying customers who are likely to churn, enabling proactive retention strategies.
+Try it here: https://customer-churn-flask-production.up.railway.app/

 ## Features
 - **Machine Learning Model Integration:** Uses a trained model (`model.pkl`) to predict customer churn.